Stress Eating

 We live in a time where our bodies are fair game for judgment, objectification, shaming and attempts to live up to someone else’s expectations.

-You may be waiting for whatever obstacle—real or imagined—to go away.
-The way to remove the obstacle is to acknowledge it and build a strategy that works for your life.
+You may be waiting for whatever obstacle—real or imagined—to disappear.
+Removing the obstacle means acknowledging it and building a strategy that works for your life.

 Ask yourself –